Do you love trying new things and are looking for the best Hawaiian fruits to try? We’ve got you covered!

 Once selected, you will know they are ready for that guacamole dip when they are a bit soft.
 Mashed avocado on sandwiches instead of mayonnaise is also a great healthy alternative.

 Freshly picked avocados usually ripen at room temperature after four or five days.

 Avocados are a very healthy fruit since they contain more than 20 vitamins and minerals and can suppress your appetite for hours with their high fiber content.

-Persimmons are fall fruit that reminds you of a tomato with yellow-orange skin but grows on a tree.
+Persimmons are a fall fruit that remind you of a tomato with yellow-orange skin but grows on a tree.
 The persimmon is native to China and grows in Hawaii at elevations over 2,000 feet.

 The most common place to find them is in Maui’s Kula District as you head to Haleakala National Park for sunrise or sunset.